f5devcentral/f5-rseries-training/docs/introduction.rst

 The Kubernetes Control Plane
 ----------------------------

-In addition to being the centralized layer2 switch fabric for the entire chassis, the system controllers also host the Kubernetes control plane that is responsible for provisioning resources/workloads within the chassis.
-VELOS utilizes an opensource distribution of Kubernetes called OpenShift, and specifically it uses the OKD project/distribution.
+rSeries utilizes an opensource Kubernetes distribution called K3S.
 This is largely abstracted away from the administrator as they won’t be configuring or monitoring containers or Kubernetes components.
-In the future some Kubernetes like features will start to be exposed, but it will likely be done through the VELOS F5OS CLI, GUI, or API’s.
+In the future some Kubernetes like features will start to be exposed, but it will likely be done through the F5OS CLI, GUI, or API’s.

 A combination of Docker Compose and Kubernetes is used within the F5OS layer.
-Docker Compose is used to bring up the system controller and chassis partition software stacks as they need to be fully functional early in the startup process.
-Then Kubernetes takes over and is responsible for deploying workloads to the blades.
-One of the system controllers will be chosen to serve as primary and the other secondary from a Kubernetes control plane perspective.
-The central VELOS chassis F5OS API, CLI and GUI are served up from the primary system controller.
-The floating IP address will always follow the primary controller so CLI, GUI, and API access should not be prevented due to a controller failure.
+Docker Compose is used to bring up the software stacks as they need to be fully functional early in the startup process.
+Then Kubernetes takes over and is responsible for deploying workloads to the proper CPU's.

 .. image:: images/rseries_introduction/image7.png
   :align: center